FrodeMog/VolumeScrollAnywhere/README.md

 5. Some websites or players might not work
 6. Website with multiple players could cause massive issues
 7. Will probably conflict with other similar extensions
+8. UI elements won't update on all players